gramaro.io

 • Where are your parents going now? -

-• Call me later, I am riding my bike. -
+• I am reading now. -